Things to do in Thailand

 Island Hopping in Phang Nga Bay

-• Best Time to Visit: The best time for island hopping in Phang Nga Bay is from November to April when the seas are calm, and the weather is dry.
-This period offers the most pleasant conditions for boat travel and water activities.
+• Best Time to Visit: The best time for island hopping in Phang Nga Bay is between November and April, when the weather is dry and the seas are calm, making it ideal for boating and water activities.

 Bonus things to do in Thailand (attend Thai special events)